Samsung Galaxy S22 Ultra vs Nothing Phone (2)

 Which one is better?

 The Samsung Galaxy S22 Ultra is the better buy for most people - its 108MP camera crushes the Nothing Phone (2)'s 50MP.
-That said, grab the Nothing Phone (2) if you prefer a lighter design at 7.09oz and enjoy the unique Glyph Interface.
+That said, grab the Nothing Phone (2) if you prefer a lighter design at 7.09oz and want to stand out with its unique Glyph Interface.

 Who should buy each?